vijay-ss/coinbalance-lookup-api/README.md

 # coinbalance-lookup-api
-Lookup user account balance of coins
+Lookup user account balance of coins.

+The folder structure is as follows:

 ## API folder
 - specs for parameters and response types for the endpoints